 Rythee Jones, Associate Vice President for Human Resources

 Rythee Jones earned her Bachelor of Arts degree from Hood College and her master of General Administration from University of Maryland University College.
 She joined WAU September 2011 and assumed her current role in August 2012.
 Jones has 25 years of human resources experience, including seven years at the executive level.
 Her background includes assignments in talent development, employee relations, organizational development, compensation, and human resource information systems.
 She also has served as an executive coach to leaders in higher education, government agencies, and non-profit organizations.

 Angie Crews, Director for Corporate Communications

-Angie Crews earned her undergraduate degree in public communications from Washington Adventist University.
-She is scheduled to receive a Master's in Business Administration from Washington Adventist University in May 2016.
-For four years, prior to joining the university, she served as the Director for Enrollment and Marketing at a sister institution.
-She has served in various higher education management roles for nearly 10 years.
+Angie Crews earned her undergraduate degree in public communications in 2007 and Master's of Business Administration in 2016 from Washington Adventist University.
+Prior to joining the university, she served as the Director for Enrollment and Marketing at Griggs University & Griggs International Academy.
+She has served in marketing and communication leadership roles for over 10 years.

 - THE SCHOOLS -